ANALYTICS SOLUTIONS2025-07-07⏱️ 14 minutes

 To confirm that it's a real item in demand, the data is compared to the last 13-month period.

-This can give a clear idea of what customers don’t like and what they prefer.
+This can provide a clear idea of what customers dislike and what they prefer.

 However, companies can use this data to enhance their present list of items, create fresh products by keeping customer preferences in mind, and improve customer satisfaction.

-In addition, data analytics helps food and drink companies get to know customers by recognizing those who have stopped making as many purchases as they have in the last 13 weeks.
+In addition, data analytics helps food and drink companies get to know their customers by identifying those who have made fewer purchases than usual over the last 13 weeks.

 This can be a sign that someone is prepared to replace you as a provider.
-Also, it shows which products your customers are less interested in and which ones they are purchasing more of.
+Additionally, it reveals which products your customers are less interested in and which ones they are purchasing more frequently.

 Simplifying production tracking